ThilinaRajapakse/simpletransformers/README.md

 Trains the model using 'train_data'

 Args:
->train_data: train_data should be the path to a .txt file containing the training data OR a pandas DataFrame with 3 columns.
+* train_data: train_data should be the path to a .txt file containing the training data OR a pandas DataFrame with 3 columns.
 If a text file is used the data should be in the CoNLL format. i.e. One word per line, with sentences seperated by an empty line.
 The first word of the line should be a word, and the last should be a Name Entity Tag.
 If a DataFrame is given, each sentence should be split into words, with each word assigned a tag, and with all words from the same sentence given the same sentence_id.

->output_dir: The directory where model files will be saved.
+* output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

->show_running_loss (optional): Set to False to prevent running loss from being printed to console.
+* show_running_loss (optional): Set to False to prevent running loss from being printed to console.
 Defaults to True.

->args (optional): Optional changes to the args dict of the model.
+* args (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

->eval_df (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
+* eval_df (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
 Is required if `evaluate_during_training` is enabled.

 Returns:
->None
+* None

 **`eval_model(self, eval_data, output_dir=None, verbose=True)`**

 Evaluates the model on eval_data.
 Saves results to output_dir.

 Args:
->eval_data: Pandas Dataframe containing at least two columns.
+* eval_data: Pandas Dataframe containing at least two columns.
 If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
 If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
 The model will be evaluated on this Dataframe.

->output_dir: The directory where model files will be saved.
+* output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

->verbose: If verbose, results will be printed to the console on completion of evaluation.
+* verbose: If verbose, results will be printed to the console on completion of evaluation.

 Returns:
->result: Dictionary containing evaluation results. (eval_loss, precision, recall, f1_score)
+* result: Dictionary containing evaluation results. (eval_loss, precision, recall, f1_score)

->model_outputs: List of raw model outputs
+* model_outputs: List of raw model outputs

->preds_list: List of predicted tags
+* preds_list: List of predicted tags

 **`predict(self, to_predict)`**

 Performs predictions on a list of text.

 Args:
->to_predict: A python list of text (str) to be sent to the model for prediction.
+* to_predict: A python list of text (str) to be sent to the model for prediction.

 Returns:
->preds: A Python dict with each word mapped to its NER tag.
+* preds: A Python list of lists with dicts containg each word mapped to its NER tag.
->model_outputs: A python list of the raw model outputs for each text.
+* model_outputs: A python list of the raw model outputs for each text.

 **`train(self, train_dataset, output_dir)`**